how to change the tesla backup sound

 How to Change the Reverse Sound on a Tesla

 If you want to change the sound your Tesla makes while backing up, here is how you can do that.
-You’ll only need a USB drive to plug into your car, a computer, and a few MP3 files.
+You’ll need a USB drive to plug into your car, a computer, and a few MP3 files.

 If you are still unsure about the process, here is a video guide for Mac OS or Windows users.

-Can You Disable the Backup Sound?
+Can You Turn off the Backup Sound?

 Tesla does give you the ability to turn the reversing sounds off temporarily.
 On the Model Y, for example, you can “Pause” the Pedestrian Warning System if necessary and when no other persons or moving vehicles are nearby.